woodenclock/tp/docs/UserGuide.md

 ### 5. Finding entries: `find`
-Finds all the entries that match the the search word.
+Finds all the entries that match the search word.

 Format: `find <SEARCH>`